danielaparker/JsonCons.Net/README.md

-- The specification of JsonCons.JsonPath filter expressions is greatly influenced by James Saryerwinnie's [JMESPath](https://jmespath.org/specification.html), and largely follows JMSPath with regards to truthiness, comparator syntax and semantices, and function syntax and semantics.
+- The specification of JsonCons.JsonPath filter expressions is greatly influenced by James Saryerwinnie's [JMESPath](https://jmespath.org/specification.html), and largely follows JMSPath with regards to truthiness, comparator syntax and semantics, and function syntax and semantics.
 In Stefan Goessner's original article, filter expressions were left unspecified, and in their original implementations, they were Javascript or PHP.